 Pick Your Own

-Our main pick your own crops here at the farm are: strawberries, peas, beans, tomatoes and pumpkins.
+Our main pick your own crops here at the farm are: strawberries, raspberries, peas, beans, tomatoes and pumpkins.

 Farm visit do’s and don’ts or “Farm Etiquette”